SAF-T

 • preparation of the mandatory SAF-T reports

-• licencing our cloud-based software solution Tax Reporting Hub, which allows businesses to prepare SAF-T reports themselves.
+• licensing our cloud-based software solution Tax Reporting Hub, which allows businesses to prepare SAF-T reports themselves.

 Contacts